ych-chen/ych-chen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning to become a professional front-end developer 😄 Hope to participate in open source community building
+🌱 I’m currently working to become a professional front-end developer

+😄 Hope to participate in open source community building

-- you can read more in my blog: https://ychch.top/
+- Read more in my [blog](https://ychch.top/)
+- contact me by the [email](853569303@qq.com)